HyperHaxStudios/DJH2/README.md

 [Data Progress]: https://decomp.dev/HyperHaxStudios/djh2.svg?mode=shield&measure=data&label=Data
 [progress]: https://decomp.dev/HyperHaxStudios/djh2

 A work-in-progress decompilation of DJ Hero 2.
+The PC port of the game will be worked on when the game has been decompiled unless stated otherwise.

+**Progress: 0.00% Decompiled**

 This repository does **not** contain any game assets or assembly whatsoever.
 An existing copy of the game is required.